How to Encourage Your Employees to Take Time Off

 Mandate time off with surprise company days off

 If you notice employees won’t voluntarily take Time Off, force them to.
 Schedule a company-wide day to allow employees to shamelessly refresh.
-Plan these breaks around holidays to make it compatible with organic business rhythms (i.e. the Friday after Thanksgiving, the Friday before Presidents' Day, etc.).
+Plan these breaks around holidays to make them compatible with organic business rhythms (i.e. the Friday after Thanksgiving, the Friday before Presidents' Day, etc.).

 Peter Jackson wrote for Fast Company that, “Nearly 70% of workers experience an increase in positive energy and mood after taking a vacation, and 60% feel more productive”.